-150 Energy undergirds everything from our economy to our national security.
+Energy undergirds everything from our economy to our national security.
 Everything grown, manufactured, transported requires energy.
 And as energy prices go up, food and consumer goods have become more expensive.
-Our current state of high inflation is driven largely by administrative actions designed to significantly raise the cost of fossil
+Our current state of high inflation is driven largely by administrative actions designed to significantly raise the cost of fossil fuels.

-154 fuels.
 No one has been hit harder than working-class and rural Americans.

 We are producing less oil than we have in years because we have an administration that has promised no new drilling.
 As a result, gas prices are still nearly \$1.50 higher, on average, than when President Biden took office.
-The proposed government solution:

-\$7,500 tax rebate on new electric vehicles.
+The proposed government solution: \$7,500 tax rebate on new electric vehicles.
 For most Americans who cannot afford an EV, which averages \$60,000, that is not clearly a solution at all.

-160 So who is benefiting from these tax rebates?
-Data shows the average EV owner 161 earns over \$100,000, more than double the average salary.
-The tax benefits for going green 162 are anything but equitable.
+So who is benefiting from these tax rebates?
+Data shows the average EV owner earns over \$100,000, more than double the average salary.
+The tax benefits for going green are anything but equitable.
+The other beneficiary is the Chinese Government.
+My organizagram meant to incentivize the purchase of EVs is really a direct benefit to China.

-163The other beneficiary is the Chinese Government.
-My organization has previously164authored two studies, one showing how 70 percent of EVs and green technology are manufactured in China; the other showing how 90 to 95 percent of the rare earth elements in those technologies are sourced from markets dominated by China.
-As a consequence, every tax break, subsidy, or government program meant to incentivize the purchase of EVs is really a direct benefit to China.
+The other beneficiary is the Chinese Government.
+My organization has previously authored two studies, one showing how 70 percent of EVs and green technology are manufactured in China; the other showing how 90 to 95 percent of the rare earth elements in those technologies are sourced from markets dominated by China.
+As a consequence, every tax break, subsidy, or government pro-